 What is Dental Sedation?

 In modern dentistry, it became possible to treat teeth without feeling pain at all, and sometimes even receiving positive emotions.
-Sedative dentistry has emerged numerous ways to use for different patient ages.
+Sedative dentistry has emerged with numerous ways to use for different patient ages.

 Sediment, at the very least, removes the emotional coloring of what is happening.
 The person simply stops paying attention to the uncomfortable and disturbing dental procedure.